'Real life Aquaman': Tongan man swims 7.5km after eruption and tsunami

-Folau, 57, was reportedly swept out to sea when the tsunami waves first hit the island and, on Saturday (local time), he began a mammoth 28-hour swim to the archipelago's main island.
+Folau, 57, was reportedly swept out to sea when the tsunami waves from the eruption of Hunga-Tonga-Hunga-Ha'apai hit the island on Saturday and he began a mammoth 28-hour swim to the archipelago's main island.

 He reached the shore of Sopu around 10pm on Sunday, after swimming 7.5km.